Tutorial: Migrate MongoDB to Azure Cosmos DB for MongoDB RU offline using Azure Database Migration Service

-APPLIES TO: Azure Cosmos DB API for MongoDB
+APPLIES TO: MongoDB

 Overview of offline data migration from MongoDB to Azure Cosmos DB using DMS

 Use Azure Database Migration Service to perform an offline, one-time migration of databases from an on-premises or cloud instance of MongoDB to Azure Cosmos DB for MongoDB.